 CPT vs. OPT: What’s the Difference?

-Are you studying or planning to study in the United States (US)?
-Wondering what your options for work are, as an international student?
-In this blog, we take a closer look at the different ways F-1 international students can work while studying in the US.
-We’ll tell you where you can work, how many hours you can work, and the differences between CPT vs OPT.
-So, keep reading to find out more!
+Let’s take a closer look at the different ways F-1 international students can work while studying in the US.
+We’ll share where you can work, how many hours you can work, and some differences between CPT vs OPT.

 On- and Off-Campus Work in the US